 The Leader is required to select venues based on the needs of their participants.
-It is expected that their repertoire should include all environments stated in the environmental definitions.
+It is expected that their repertoire should include all environments as outlined above.

 Safety

 The Leader designs and implements effective safety frameworks by undertaking sound risk assessments throughout, hazard awareness, pitching activities to suit both the group's aspirations and challenge.
 The Leader positions themselves within the group to cover safety and allow freedom.
 They will implement an effective communication strategy, involving and engaging their group to enable a safe and enjoyable day that meets the group's aims and objectives.